open-uem/openuem-docs/docs/02-Installation/01-Server/02-windows.md

 ### 3.4 Logs

 OpenUEM logs are stored in `C:\Program Files\OpenUEM Server\logs` and you’ll find a log for every OpenUEM component that has been installed on that server.
-You’ll need root privileges to see the logs content.

 ![Logs](/img/windows/logs.png)